FelipeBarretoB/ecommerce-kubernetes-manifest/README.md

 it's normal for the first two pods to be in `Completed` state, the last one should be in `Running` state.

 Now, you pray to whatever deity you believe in, and hope that everything works as expected.

+## Jenkinsfile

+The Jenkinsfile is a declarative pipeline that is called when ever a newer image is pushed to the docker registry.
+It will access this repository and add the new image tag to the deployment manifests of the changed services and push it to git.
+This will trigger ArgoCD to update the deployment in the AKS cluster.

+### requirements
+- You need to give the jenkins your git credentials, so it can access the repository and push the changes.
+- The jenkins pipeline has two parameters:
+  - NAME: the name of the service that has changed
+  - DOCKER_TAG: the new image tag to be used in the deployment manifest. if you want to use this pipeline, be sure to point at your repository and change the parameters accordingly.